tprloucks/color-cleaver-front-end/README.md

 ### Introduction

-This is the full app version of [color-cleaver-backend](https://github.com/ci-wdi-900/color-cleaver-backend), with front end and everything.
+This is our chance to make the full app version of [color-cleaver-backend](https://github.com/ci-wdi-900/color-cleaver-backend), with front end and everything.
 The logic's there, we just need an interface!

 ### Workflow

 The entire back end has been completed for you.
+(Thanks, back end engineer!)

 You'll be working entirely in `main.js`.
+Your only concern is taking input from the user's terminal and outputting some correct (and kind) messages.

+No need to run tests, though you can just to check.
+Our backend elves have a functioning prototype, they just need an interface to it!

 ### Steps

 1. The first thing we need to do is grab our users' input.
-There might be as many as two,  so grab two `process.argv` return values (being careful about the indices!) and put them in variables.
+There might be as many as two, so grab two `getInput` return values and put them in variables.
 2. Now we'll need to take into account that some of those values might be `undefined`.
-Note that that's not a string, it's a value--no quotes!
+Note that that's not the literal letters "undefined", it's a value--no quotes!
 We'll want to send them a message if BOTH are `undefined`; that means they didn't put even a single color in.
-3. If there is ONE color, we want to pass it to `colorDeconstructor` and put the return value (e.g., 'red and yellow') and put it into a sentence to tell them the result in a user-friendly way.
+3. If there is ONE color, we want to pass it to `colorDeconstructor`, take the return value (e.g., 'red and yellow'), and put it into a sentence that tells them the result in a user-friendly way.
-4. If there were TWO colors, then we want to get the return value from `colorCombinator` (pasing in both of the users' colors) print that in a sentence.
+4. If there were TWO colors, then we want to get the return value from `colorCombinator` (passing in both of the users' colors) and put THAT in a sentence.
+5. Oh, but _of course_ there's one more thing: the user's input might not be `undefined`, but that doesn't mean they're _colors_.
+Use your `isValid` functions from the backend so that, if you're dealing with one color, you send them a message if it's not a primary color, and if you're dealing with two colors, you send them a message if EITHER isn't a secondary color.

 And that's it!
 That's our whole front end!
 Although...

-### Flowchats
+### Flowcharts

 The steps above are in the order a person would tackle the problems.
 But JavaScript is not a person (sounds like a very nerdy Dark Mirror episode though), and we'll need to handle the logic in a more computer-y way.